 C++17: New Parallel Algorithms of the Standard Template Library

 The idea is quite simple.
 The Standard Template (STL) has more than 100 algorithms for searching, counting, and manipulating ranges and their elements.
-With C++17, 69 of them are overloaded and a few new ones are added.
+With C++17, 69 are overloaded, and a few new ones are added.
 The overloaded and new algorithm can be invoked with a so-called execution policy.
-By using the execution policy, you can specify whether the algorithm should run sequential, parallel, or parallel and vectorized.
+By using the execution policy, you can specify whether the algorithm should run sequentially, parallel, or parallel and vectorized.

 My previous post was mainly about overloaded algorithms.
-In case you are curious, read the post Parallel Algorithm of the Standard Template Library.
+If you are curious, read the post Parallel Algorithm of the Standard Template Library.

 timeline